Page Content

 Moonlighting

 Time spent moonlighting must not interfere with your program requirements and academic performance at Mayo Clinic.
+Moonlighting must not interfere with or compromise patient care or the education of other learners.
 The program director must provide written approval for residents to moonlight.

 Awards

 Each year, the residents have an opportunity to submit papers to the Minnesota Urological Society's Kelalis Resident Essay Competition.
-There are first- and second-place winners, with cash prizes awarded.
+There are first-, second-, and third-place winners, with cash prizes awarded.

-The Mayo Clinic Current Perspectives in Urology meeting held every other year requests that residents submit manuscripts, with the winner presenting his or her paper and attending the meeting in Hawaii.
+The Mayo Clinic Urology Review meeting held every other year requests that residents submit manuscripts for a manuscript competition, with the winner presenting their research and attending the biennial meeting in Hawaii.

-Various awards have been received from the American Urological Association and its North Central Section, as well as the National Kidney Foundation of Minnesota.
+Various awards are available and have been received from the American Urological Association and its North Central Section, as well as the National Kidney Foundation of Minnesota.

 Evaluation

-To ensure that you acquire adequate knowledge and develop your technical skills, your performance is monitored carefully during the course of the Urology Residency.
+To ensure that you acquire adequate knowledge and develop your technical skills, your performance is monitored carefully during the Urology Residency.
 You are evaluated formally by your supervising faculty member after each clinical rotation.
-In addition, you regularly evaluate the faculty to ensure that your educational needs are being met.
+In addition, you regularly evaluate the faculty to ensure that your education needs are being met.

 Career development

-You meet periodically with various faculty members, administrators and the residency director to discuss your individual career goals.
-Mayo Clinic recruits many of its staff physicians from its own training programs, so when you successfully complete the Urology Residency, job opportunities may be available within the Mayo Clinic system.
+You meet periodically with your mentor, various faculty members, administrators, and the residency program director to discuss your individual career goals.
+Mayo Clinic recruits many of its staff physicians from its own training programs.
+Therefore, when you successfully complete the Urology Residency training program, job opportunities may be available at one of Mayo Clinic's regional teaching facilities or community practices.

 Additional training